The Block Editor

 Deleting an Image

 If you decide that you don't want to use the image in your post anymore, you may delete it by clicking on the last icon of the formatting toolbar, the Bin icon.
-To prevent accidental deletion you will need to click on this icon twice before the image will be deleted; on the first click you will see the bin icon change to be open, then a second click will confirm deletion.
+To prevent accidental deletion you will need to click on this icon twice before the image will be deleted; on the first click you will see the bin icon change color to red, then a second click will confirm deletion.

 Inserting Galleries

+The fourth option in the list of block types is the Gallery block.
 If you have a large number of pictures that you want to display, then a gallery offers a simple but elegant solution.
 An unlimited amount of pictures can be added to a gallery, which will be displayed in a column-style format that will adjust the position of the pictures automatically to fit the screen size effectively:

 Modifying the Gallery